juanchopanza/ItemCatalog/README.md

     ./init_db.py
     ./run.py

-This created an sqlite3 database with the required (empty) tables and launches the application server in debug mode on port 5000.
+This creates an sqlite3 database with the required (empty) tables and launches the application server in debug mode on port 5000.
+To run on a different port, pass an argument with the `-p` or `--port` option.
+For example, to run on port 8000:

+    ./run.py --port 8000

+For other command line options, invoke `run.py` with the `-h` or `--help` options.

 #### Profit